Cal-CS-61A-Staff/cs61a-apps/redirect/README.md

 # redirect

-This app is to set up different redirects on the 61a website.

-## Setup

-Simply pull from repo and make sure flask is installed.

-## Other Sections

-Can add new redirect links by simply adding to the lookup dictionary.
+This utility sets up different redirects from the CS 61A website.
+To add new redirects, edit the lookup dictionary in `main.py`.
+At the end of a semester, edit `deploy.yaml` to include `<semester>.cs61a.org`.
+This target will automatically redirect to `inst.eecs.berkeley.edu/~cs61a/<semester>`.

+This app has no local setup instructions, because it is not meant to be run locally.